aliciawarddev/CSS-Drawings/backlog.md

     - Edit wrapper: size 200x200px, background white
     - Edit size to fit inside wrapper
     - make bridge more narrow
+    - make the corners of the lenses less rounded
 - Envelope
     - position in the middle of the wrapper

 ## Drawings to Build